Babe Basics Care Instruction FAQs

 Can I sanitize teethers?

-We don’t recommend sanitizing as there is string inside, but they can be washed with warm, soapy water!
+We don’t recommend sanitizing as there is string inside, but they can be washed with warm, soapy water or in a dishwasher!

 Can I remove the pineapple/cactus from pendants to make a pacifier clip?